objcio/articles/2015-02-09-ios-camera-control.md

 view.layer.addSublayer(previewLayer)
 ```

 The `AVCaptureVideoPreviewLayer` will automatically display the output from the camera.
-It also comes in handy when we need to translate a tap on the camera preview to the coordinate system of the device, f.e. when tapping on a area to focus.
+It also comes in handy when we need to translate a tap on the camera preview to the coordinate system of the device, e.g. when tapping on a area to focus.
 We'll see the details later.

-The second method is to capture the single frames from the output data stream and to manually display them in a view, using the Open GL library.
+The second method is to capture the single frames from the output data stream and to manually display them in a view, using Open GL.
 This is a bit more complicated, but necessary in case we want to manipulate or filter the live preview.
-To get the data stream we just create a `AVCaptureVideoDataOutput`, so when the camera is running we get all the frames (except the one that will be dropped if our processing is too slow) via the delegate method `captureOutput(_:didOutputSampleBuffer:fromConnection:)`, and draw them in a `GLKView`.
+To get the data stream we just create a `AVCaptureVideoDataOutput`, so when the camera is running we get all the frames (except the ones that will be dropped if our processing is too slow) via the delegate method `captureOutput(_:didOutputSampleBuffer:fromConnection:)`, and draw them in a `GLKView`.
 Without going too deep into the Open GL framework, we could setup the `GLKView` like this:

 ```
 glContext = EAGLContext(API: .OpenGLES2)